Adrian-PL/Project/README.md

 - Planescape: Torment by Black Isle Studios - as inspiration for dialogues, philosophical deepness of story and characters
 - Smile Guides videos by Wiktor Stribog - as inspiration in some artistic design and as intriguing conspiracy theory relating to nuclear war

-Author - One person - nicknamed AdiPL
+Author - One person - nicknamed Adi

 0. Name